monsterkrampe/crystal/exercises/concept/arys-amazing-lasagna/.docs/introduction.md

 ### Types

-Crystal is a compiled language, which means that every variable or method argument is assigned a type at compile time.
+Crystal is a compiled language, meaing every variable or method argument is assigned a type at compile time.
 The compiler is capable of inferring the type of a variable or method argument.
-Although in some cases it is necessary to specify the type.
+However, in some cases, it is necessary to specify the type.
-The cases that requires a type to be set will be explained in later concepts.
+The cases that require a type to be set will be explained in later concepts.

 ### Methods

-[Methods][methods] are a way to group together a set of instructions that can be reused.
+[Methods][methods] are a way to group a set of instructions that can be reused.
-In Crystal methods are often defined in a class, module or struct.
+In Crystal, methods are often defined in a class, module, or struct.
-But methods can also be defined outside of a class, module or struct.
+However, methods can also be defined outside of a class, module, or structure.
-Methods are declared using the `def` keyword, followed by the name of the method.
+Methods are declared using the `def` keyword, followed by the method's name.
-In Crystal methods should be written in snake_case.
+In Crystal, methods should be written in snake_case.
-When a method doesn't have any arguments, you can omit the parentheses.
+You can omit the parentheses when a method doesn't have any arguments.
 To declare the end of a method, you must use the `end` keyword.

 ```crystal